What is accreditation?

 Accreditation is recognition of money advice as a skilled profession, enabling individuals to take a proactive role in their own professional development.
 It provides independent evidence of practitioners’ key skills and can be used to demonstrate expertise to employers, creditors and clients.
 It gives individuals confidence that they are working to best practice standards and supports them in presenting a professional image.

-Click here to find out how this relates to the Money Advice Service accreditation scheme.
+Click here to find out how this relates to the Money and Pensions Service accreditation scheme.